-Nattugla sensor with camera uses advanced AI to ensure safety and provide good alerts in case of unwanted events.
+The Nattugla sensor uses advanced classification and detection to ensure safety and provide good alerts in case of unwanted events.

 Mount Nattugla on the opposite wall in relation to the bed.
 The optimal angle is approx. 45 degrees towards the bed.

-Why: This gives the AI camera the best perspective to distinguish between someone lying flat and someone sitting up.
+Why: This gives the sensor the best perspective to distinguish between someone lying flat and someone sitting up.

 Nattugla is based on visual detection.
-This means that the AI camera must be able to ‘see’ the user clearly in order to correctly analyze movements.
+This means that the sensor must be able to detect the user clearly in order to correctly analyze movements.

 Avoid obstacles: Large objects such as wheelchairs, walkers, armchairs or medical stands must not be placed in a way that obscures the bed or floor directly next to it.

-Body contact: If a walker is between the camera and the bed, the AI may lose track of the user’s movements, which can lead to delayed or missed alarms.
+Body contact: If a walker is between the sensor and the bed, the detection algorithm may lose track of the user’s movements, which can lead to delayed or missed alarms.

 Finally, we need to ensure optimal working conditions for the sensor.